Homotopy Hubbard Trees for post-singularly finite exponential maps: Introduction

-\textit{Background and relevance.} The dynamics of a holomorphic map is controlled to a large extent by the orbits of its \emph{singular values} (see \cite{M} for a general introduction to holomorphic dynamical systems).
-Singular values are points in the range of the function that do not have a neighborhood on which all branches of the inverse function are well-defined and single-valued.
-For a polynomial $f\colon\C\to\C$, every singular value is a \emph{critical value}, i.e., a point $w\in\C$ such that $f'(z)=0$ for some $z\in f^{-1}(w)$ .
-For a transcendental entire function function $f\colon\C\to\C$, a singular value can also be an asymptotic value or a limit point of asymptotic and critical values.
-A point $w\in\C$ is called an \emph{asymptotic value} if there exists a curve $\gamma\colon[0,+\infty)\to\C$ satisfying $\lim_{t\to+\infty}\gamma(t)=\infty$ and $\lim_{t\to+\infty}f(\gamma(t))=w$.
-In any parameter space of holomorphic functions, the easiest maps to understand are those for which all singular values have finite orbits, i.e., all singular values are periodic or preperiodic under iteration of the function.
-These functions are called \emph{post-singularly finite} (or \emph{post-critically finite} in the case of rational functions).
-Not only are they the dynamically simplest maps (and there are only few of them because they form a countable set), but also in many cases the most important ones for the structure of the parameter space.
+\textit{Background and relevance.} The dynamics of a holomorphic map is controlled to a large extent by the orbits of its \emph{singular values} (see \cite{M} for a general introduction to holomorphic dynamical systems and \cite{S2} specifically to transcendental entire functions).
+Singular values are points in the range of the function that do not have a neighborhood on which all branches of the inverse function are well-defined and biholomorphic.
+For a polynomial $f\colon\complex\to\complex$, every singular value is a \emph{critical value}, i.e., a point $w\in\complex$ such that $f'(z)=0$ for some $z\in f^{-1}(w)$.
+For a transcendental entire function $f\colon\complex\to\complex$, a singular value can also be an asymptotic value or a limit point of asymptotic and critical values.
+A point $w\in\complex$ is called an \emph{asymptotic value} if there exists a curve $\gamma\colon[0,+\infty)\to\complex$ satisfying $\lim_{t\to+\infty}\gamma(t)=\infty$ and $\lim_{t\to+\infty}f(\gamma(t))=w$.
+In any parameter space of holomorphic functions, the easiest maps to understand are those for which all singular values have finite orbits.
+These functions are called \emph{post-singularly finite} (or \emph{post-critically finite} in the case of polynomials).
+Not only are they the dynamically simplest maps, but also in many cases the most important ones for the structure of the parameter space.
 Figuratively, one reason for studying them is because ``it is easier to search for your lost keys under a lamp post, but there are lamp posts at every important street intersection so they are very helpful to find your way around''.
-We explain this by way of analogy to the simplest and best-studied spaces of polynomial maps, \hide{The most prominent parameter space of holomorphic functions is} the space of quadratic polynomials $p_c\colon z\mapsto z^2+c$ for $c\in\C$.
+We explain this by way of analogy to the simplest and best-studied space of polynomial maps, the space of quadratic polynomials $p_c\colon z\mapsto z^2+c$ for $c\in\complex$.
 Its connectedness locus is the \emph{Mandelbrot set}